deadlyvipers/dojo_rules/introduction.md

-hello, i am the new guy
+hello, i am the new guy who is enjoying the Ruby codeschool path.